Jessica C. Mederson

 Jessica’s practice involves a variety of trial experience, including:

-• Leading a trial team that successfully defeated all claims alleged against a national manufacturing company involving purported product defects and express warranties under the Illinois UCC in a multi-day bench trial in Illinois state court
+• Led a trial team that successfully defeated all claims alleged against a national manufacturing company involving purported product defects and express warranties under the Illinois UCC in a multi-day bench trial in Illinois state court

-• Leading discovery efforts for a multinational defendant in a patent infringement lawsuit involving industrial enzymes, where patent was held invalid for lack of written description at the trial court level and this decision was affirmed by the Court of Appeals for the Federal Circuit
+• Led discovery efforts for a multinational defendant in a patent infringement lawsuit involving industrial enzymes, where patent was held invalid for lack of written description at the trial court level and this decision was affirmed by the Court of Appeals for the Federal Circuit

 • As part of a team, representing a master limited partnership, its general partner, and its directors in a lawsuit filed in Texas state court by a limited partner alleging breach of the partnership agreement, breach of the duty of good faith and fair dealing, and statutory and common law claims of fraud